The Numbers and People That Tell the Story of AI Horizons 2025

 This second-year summit doubled in size from its inaugural event, spanning three days with the inaugural Forge AI pitch competition, powerhouse keynote speakers, and four concurrent breakout tracks—all backed by 15+ sponsors (BNY and Google leading the pack).

 But here's what matters most: it created the room where legacy industrialists, global tech leaders, startups, and government all came together to accelerate AI adoption and deployment.
+As AI Strike Team Executive Director Joanna Doven explained, the gathering was intentionally diverse:

-AI Strike Team Executive Director Joanna Doven—who leads the bipartisan initiative positioning Pittsburgh as the AI deployment capital—set the tone: ""Pittsburgh is now the most concentrated AI investment hub in the nation outside of Silicon Valley."
+Doven —who leads the bipartisan initiative positioning Pittsburgh as the AI deployment capital—also set the stakes: ""Pittsburgh is now the most concentrated AI investment hub in the nation outside of Silicon Valley."

 The stage perfectly embodied this philosophy, with century-old titans meeting two-year-old unicorns.